tanujnotes/Olauncher/README.md

 - [ ] Hide apps
 - [ ] Rename apps on the home screen
-- [ ] App search bar at the bottom
 - [ ] Remove some low priority features from settings (suggestions are welcome)

 It's getting too crowded in there.
 This is a "minimal" launcher afterall.